fnalacceleratormodeling/synergia2-provisioning/devel3-on-almalinux8/README.md

 These scripts will build the devel3 branch of Synergia on an EL8 based system using most packages installed from rpms.
-We use gcc8.4 installed by dnf.
+We use gcc8.4 (the system compiler)  installed by dnf.
 The cmake binary version > 3.15 has previous been downloaded and installed on the PATH.
 These additional packages are also installed from rpm: